sofiabsilva/100-days-of-code/log.md

 **Thoughts:** Today has been a day field with self-doubt, anxiety, frustration and not a lot of progress in learning...
 I'm just gonna stop and come back tomorrow.

 ### Day 79: July 18, 2018
-#### :mortar_board: Learning & Building
+#### :mortar_board: Learning

 **Today's Progress:** Coding wise, continued where I had left on and I think I understand the basics of Async JS now.
-A lot of meditating was done today, some clarity surfaced at last...
+A lot of meditating was done today, found some ways to deal with things at last...

 **Thoughts:** Will see if I can complete (and understand) day 6 of #JavaScript30 tomorrow!
 Now, I'm just gonna type out the things I have made sense of while meditating, reading and youtubing.
 Yep I did this whole investigation to figure my mind out and see if I could calm down my self-deprecating thoughts and anxiety regarding many things in life, things that often get in the way of my "happy coding" state as well.